mohimali/wsl2-guide-windows-10/README.md

 # WSL2 Guide on windows 10

-WSL2 will enable you to use the linux sub system on windows 10.
-This should also work on windows 11.
+WSL2 will enable you to use the linux sub system on Windows 10.
+This should also work on Windows 11.

 # Notes before starting

-If you ever get firewall notifications for either docker, ubuntu, any other applications that you install, its important to tick box of these boxes and allow access
+If you ever get firewall notifications for either docker, ubuntu, any other applications that you install, it's important to tick both of these boxes and allow access

 ![](images/firewall.png)